dennisXZX/web-developer-notes/Git.md

 `git revert HEAD` to revert the last commit and add a new commit to undo its changes.

+Note: always use `git revert` to undo changes on a collaborated repository.

 #### git tag

 `git tag -a v1.0.0 -m 'version 1.0 of my site'` to add a reference to the current commits with an annotation.